ckm65/Cornell-Dance-Team/submit-m1.md

 Each team member should sign their name and include today's date and time to submit **MILESTONE 1**.

-- Full Name of Each Contributing Team Member: Yifei Zheng/ Ian Ochola / Lavona Harper / Carolyn Morikawa
+- Full Name of Each Contributing Team Member: Yifei Zheng/ Ian Ochola / Lavona Harper / Carolyn Morikawa / Grayson Campbell
 - Date & Time: 2019/11/21 10:06